ceu-lang/ceu/manual/manual.md

 [finalization statements](finalization).

-As mentioned in the introduction and emphasized in the execution model, trails inside parallel compositions do execute with real parallelism.
+As mentioned in the introduction and emphasized in the execution model, trails inside parallel compositions do not execute with real parallelism.
-It is more accurate to think of parallel compositions as *trails awaiting in parallel*, given that conceptually trails are always awaiting.
+Therefore, inside compositions trails are *awaiting in parallel*, rather than *executing in parallel*.

 ### Bounded execution